EricHofer/velox-syllabus/week-01/README.md

 # Week 1 - Basics and Tools
-Learn how to use the tools.
+Learning how to use the tools.

 ## Days
  - [Introduction](1-introduction)